Named after Noblemen!

 - Comfortable and clean accommodation

-Now in the capable hands of your hosts, Jo and Simon, the Bolingbrokes' convivial ambiance means it has fast become one of the most popular establishments in the area.
+Now in the capable hands of the Landlady, Jo, the Bolingbrokes' convivial ambiance means it continues to be one of the most popular establishments in the area.

 For people on business or those enjoying the local area, the Bolingbroke's quiet countryside location and easy links to the M4 make it an ideal place to stay.